brack3t/brack3t.github.com/posts/what-we-use.rst

 For eye-candy, we also love the Powerline_ plugin.
 It gives an awesome statusline effect and makes you feel cool, which is so rare for us nerdy types.
 Right, guys?
 Right?

+Since we write a lot of different languages, having syntax checking is really important.
+We use Syntastic_ to check all of our files for erros, and that requires us to have PyFlakes or PyLint installed system-wide, for checking Python.
+We also install Tidy (from Homebrew) for checking HTML and gjslist (Google's JSLint) or the standard JSLint installed for checking Javascript.

 Firefox
 =======